Is Gold a Good Investment in 2026? Risks & Returns Explained

 What Is Gold (XAU) and Why Is It Considered a Safe-Haven Asset?

 Gold is a physical precious metal that has functioned as money, a store of value, and a reserve asset for more than 5,000 years.
-Unlike fiat currencies, gold cannot be printed or debased by governments, and its supply grows slowly, historically around 1–2% per year, making it inherently scarce.
+Unlike fiat currencies, gold cannot be printed or directly debased by governments, and its supply grows slowly, historically around 1–2% per year, making it inherently scarce.
 For centuries, gold underpinned global monetary systems, including the gold standard that anchored major currencies until the early 1970s.

 Gold’s Historical Performance In Each Market Cycle